 I learned to warn students via email that they would be asked for their monthly tuition at the beginning of the lesson and they could save time by having it ready.
 As the student entered the studio, I usually said something like, “Let’s get the business out of the way first so we can focus on the music.”
 If a student then took 5 minutes to write a check or count cash, at least that time didn’t eat into the next student’s lesson.
 Because students paid for the month, this delay only occurred once a month instead of each week, and I could plan my finances much easier.

-My Policy: I prefer being paid for the month at the beginning of the first lesson of each month.
+My Policy: I ask for monthly tuition at the beginning of the last lesson of each month, to pay for the next month of lessons.

 #2 Policy Consideration: Should monthly tuition be a flat rate, or determined by the number of lessons (weeks) each month?